 Treating constipation during pregnancy is all about preparation and realizing that water is the number one health food while pregnant.
 Water helps to lubricate the bowels and keep them moving in the right way.

-- Drink a lot of fluids: Drinking plenty of fluids is important during pregnancy, particularly with your increase of fiber.
+- Drink a lot of fluids: Drinking plenty of fluids is important during pregnancy, particularly with your increase in fiber.
 Drink 10 to 12 cups of fluids each day.
 It is the combination of a high fiber diet and lots of liquid that best help you eliminate your waste.
 Sweat, hot/humid climates, and exercise may increase your need for additional fluids.

 - Exercise routinely: If you are inactive, you have a greater chance of constipation.
 Walking, swimming and other moderate exercises help the intestines work by stimulating your bowels.
 Schedule exercise three times a week for 20-30 minutes each.

 - Reduce or eliminate iron supplements: Iron supplements may contribute to constipation.
 Good nutrition can often meet your iron needs during pregnancy.
-Taking smaller doses of iron throught the day rather than taking it all at once can reduce constipation.
+Taking smaller doses of iron throughout the day rather than taking it all at once can reduce constipation.

-- Laxative pills are NOT recommended for the treatment of constipation during pregnancy because they might stimulate uterine contractions and cause dehydration.
+- Laxative pills are not recommended for the treatment of constipation during pregnancy because they might stimulate uterine contractions and cause dehydration.

-- Mineral oils should NOT be used during pregnancy because there is an increased reduction in nutrient absorption.
+- Mineral oils should not be used during pregnancy because there is an increased reduction in nutrient absorption.

 - Other ways of making the poo move include eating healthy fruits and green vegetables, and eating smaller meals throughout the day as opposed to large meals that may put too much pressure on the digestive system.